Phat (card game): Card ranking

-The game
+Deal and play

-Each player cuts a card from the stock and whoever cuts the lowest card will pitch first.
-The dealer will be the player to the right of the pitcher and the turn to deal and play passes always to the left.
+Each player cuts a card from the pack and whoever cuts the lowest card will pitch first (i.e. lead to the first trick).
+The dealer will be the player to the right of the pitcher and the turn to deal and play passes to the left.
 The trump is determined by the first card led by the pitcher and subsequently players must follow suit if possible, but otherwise may play any card.
 The trick is taken by the highest card of the suit led, or by the highest trump if any are played, and the winner of each trick then leads to the next.

-Phat score
+Scoring

+Scoring the phat

-During the play, the following cards won in tricks entitle the trick-winner to peg his side the corresponding points as follows:
+During play, the following cards won in tricks entitle the trick-winner to peg his side the corresponding points as follows:

-Muck score
+Scoring the muck

-Trick-play ended, each side counts the card-point value of all counting-cards it has won in tricks on the following basis:
+When play has ended, each side counts the muck, the card point value of all counting cards it has won in tricks on the following basis:

-The side having the greater aggregate value pegs eight holes on the Phat board and the game continues until one side wins by reaching or exceeding a score of 181 points.
+The side with the greater aggregate value, pegs eight holes on the Phat board.
+Thus, in each deal, there are 88 points to be played for: 80 phat points and 8 muck points.
+The game continues until one side wins by reaching or exceeding a score of 181 points.

-Variation

 Don

+History and distribution

+Don is a related game usually called Nine-card Don, but also Big Don, Long Don and Welsh Don.
+It was originally known as Don Pedro, not to be confused with the related American game of Dom Pedro.

+An 1864 English dictionary of slang relates that "five fingers" is the five of trumps in game of "five-cards or Don" and that "Don Pedro" is "a low game at cards [that] is a compound of all fours, and the Irish game variously termed all fives, five and ten, fifteen, forty-five, &c.
+It was no doubt invented by the mixed English and Irish rabble who fought in Portugal in 1832-33."
+Don Pedro may have been the forerunner of the American game of Dom Pedro, although the two have different rules.
+It was probably named after the victor in the Portuguese civil war, Dom Pedro, who had been supported by British troops.
+By the 1870s, it was commonly known as Don.

+Nine-card Don is played in England in Lancashire, Cheshire and Staffordshire, and also in South Wales.
+It is still popular in the military, notably in the Cheshire and Staffordshire Regiments (now the 1st and 3rd battalions of the Mercian Regiment respectively).
+Meanwhile Irish Don is played in Dublin and Cork.